 Your doctor will keep everything as clean as possible and will wear a theatre gown and operating gloves.
-They will use antiseptic to clean the area where the stent will be inserted and most of your body will be covered with a sterile sheet.
+They will use antiseptic to clean the area where the catheter will be inserted and most of your body will be covered with a sterile sheet.

-Your doctor will use x-ray equipment or an ultrasound machine to help decide on the best point on your back to insert the stent in your kidney.
+Your doctor will use x-ray equipment or an ultrasound machine to help decide on the best point on your back to insert the catheter in your kidney.
 They will usually insert it to the side of your spine just below your ribs.

-If you do not have a nephrostomy tube, your doctor will insert the stent in your ureter using a needle and guidewire (thin flexible wire).
+Your doctor will insert the catheter in your kidney using a needle and guidewire (thin flexible wire).
 They will inject local anaesthetic into the area where the needle will be inserted.
 This stings for a moment but will make the area numb, allowing your doctor to insert the needle in your kidney without causing too much discomfort.